Porto-North-Portugal.com

 Porto Tram Linha 1

-The tram departs from the gothic Igreja de São Francisco, the most spectacular church in Porto
+The tram departs from the gothic Igreja de São Francisco

 Stops along the route: 1) Infante 2) Alfândega 3) Monchique 4) Cais das Pedras 5) Museu do Carro Elétrico 6) Bicalho 7) Ponte Arrábida 8) Encosta da Arrábida 9) Ouro 10) Fluvial 11) Dona Leonor 12) Cantareira 13) Passeio Alegre